-Alarik Myrin, 70, is the owner, operator and President of Myrin Ranch, Inc., a ranching and farming operation, a managing member of Myrin Livestock Co., LLC, a cattle ranching operation, of Canyon Meadows Ranch, LLC, a retail and wholesale seller of grass fed beef, and of Myrin Investment Co.
+Alarik Myrin, 71, is the owner, operator and President of Myrin Ranch, Inc., a ranching and farming operation, a managing member of Myrin Livestock Co., LLC, a cattle ranching operation, of Canyon Meadows Ranch, LLC, a retail and wholesale seller of grass fed beef, and of Myrin Investment Co.
 LLC, a real estate and rental income business, all located in Altamont, Utah.
 He is a member of Western AgCredit, ACA.
-He is also the chairman of Uintah Basin Medical Center and serves as a director of Western Agrihaul, LLC and Lake Fork Irrigation Co.
+He is also the chairman of Uintah Basin Medical Center and serves as a director of Western Agrihaul, LLC, Lake Fork Irrigation Co. and the Utah Hospital Association.
 Mr. Myrin became a director of the former U.S. AgBank in 2011, and joined the CoBank Board in 2012 following the merger of the two banks.
-He served on the Board's Governance Committee in 2016.
+He served on the Board's Governance Committee in 2017.
 His term expires in 2018.

-Ronald J. Rahjes, 65, is an officer of Wesley J. Rahjes & Sons, Inc., a diversified family farming corporation producing wheat, corn, soybeans, and grain sorghum, located in Kensington, Kansas, and is a partner in R&D Farms, a farming partnership.
+Ronald J. Rahjes, 66, is an officer of Wesley J. Rahjes & Sons, Inc., a diversified family farming corporation producing wheat, corn, soybeans, and grain sorghum, located in Kensington, Kansas, and is a partner in R&D Farms, a wheat, corn, soybeans, and grain sorghum farming partnership.
 He is also the owner of R&C Tax Service, a tax preparation services firm in Kensington, Kansas.
 Mr. Rahjes is a member of High Plains Farm Credit, ACA.
 He also serves as a director of Rural Telephone/Nextech, Inc., a telecommunications company.
 Mr. Rahjes became a director of the former U.S. AgBank in 2009, and joined the CoBank Board in 2012 following the merger of the two banks.
-He served on the Board's Executive Committee in 2016.
+He served on the Board's Executive Committee in 2017.
 His term expires in 2019.

-David L. Reinders, 60, retired in August 2016 as the Chief Executive Officer of Ag Producers Co-op, a grain and farm supply cooperative in Sunray, Texas, and served as a consultant to the cooperative through year-end 2016.
+David L. Reinders, 61, retired in August 2016 as the Chief Executive Officer of Ag Producers Co-op, a grain and farm supply cooperative in Sunray, Texas, and served as a consultant to the cooperative through year-end 2016.
 He is a member of Farm Credit Services of America, ACA.
 He is a director of the Texas Agricultural Cooperative Council.
-Mr. Reinders became a director in 2011 and served on the Board's Compensation Committee in 2016.
+Mr. Reinders became a director in 2011 and served on the Board's Compensation and Human Resources Committee in 2017.
 His term expires in 2018.

-Kevin G. Riel, 51, is the President and Chief Executive Officer of Double 'R' Hop Ranches, Inc., a diversified farming operation primarily growing hops, together with apples, grapes and other row crops, in Harrah, Washington.
-He is also President and Chief Executive Officer of Tri-Gen Enterprises, Inc., an agricultural marketing operation, and managing partner of WLJ Investments, LLC, a land holding and management company, both in Harrah, Washington.
-He is a director of Northwest Farm Credit Services, ACA and board President of Hop Growers of America, a trade association.
-Mr. Riel became a director in 2014 and served on the Board's Compensation Committee in 2016.
-His term expires in 2017.
+Kevin G. Riel, 52, is the President and Chief Executive Officer of Double 'R' Hop Ranches, Inc., a diversified farming operation primarily growing hops, together with apples, grapes and other row crops, in Harrah, Washington.
+He is also President and Chief Executive Officer of Tri-Gen Enterprises, Inc., an agricultural marketing company, and managing partner of WLJ Investments, LLC, a land holding and management company, both in Harrah, Washington.
+He is a member and a former board chairman of Northwest Farm Credit Services, ACA.
+He is board President of Hop Growers of America, a trade association.
+Mr. Riel became a director in 2014 and served as the Board's first vice chairman and on the Board's Compensation and Human Resources Committee in 2017.
+His term expires in 2021.